rcarrata/rcarrata.github.io/_posts/2021-01-03-ocp4_ipi_vmware_deep_dive_part2.md

        valid_lft forever preferred_lft forever
 ```

-As we can see in the master-2 of our cluster beside of the primary IP from the node 10.0.0.x/24, is assigned a secondary IP that corresponds with our VIP assigned (10.0.0.200/24).
+As we can see in the master-2 of our cluster, besides the primary IP of the node 10.0.0.x/24, a secondary IP is assigned that corresponds to our VIP (10.0.0.200/24).

 ##### Haproxy & Keepalived request flow